otss-data/otss/README.md

 If you use this data, please cite:

 > Genz, S., Gregory, T., & Lehmer, F. (2026). *AI-Powered Skill Classification: Mapping Technology Intensity in the German Labor Market*.
 Fiscal Studies, forthcoming.

+## License

+This dataset is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).